eclipse-velocitas/vehicle-app-python-sdk/examples/seat-adjuster/README.md

 # Seat-adjuster example

-:warning: This example is currently not executable from within the vehicle-app-pytthon-sdk's devContainer.
+:warning: This example is currently not executable from within the vehicle-app-python-sdk's devContainer.
 Please use the "import example" feature of the related [vehicle-app-python-template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template).
 Also, building the docker container for this example needs to be done after the import within the Python template's devContainer.

 ## Run this example from your Python app development repo